Perfect for all ages - something for everyone!

 "A zany, hip, fully 'rockin' 80-minute odyssey." -Hedy Weiss, Chicago Sun-Times

 About the Show

 In this rock concert meets live theatre, follow young Alice as she journeys through self-doubt to find her true voice and her true self.
-This vibrant, zany, and refreshing new take on Lewis Carroll’s beloved story brings a live soundtrack - from classic rock to punk to ska and even a little Bollywood – to a classic tale for kids and parents of all ages.
+This vibrant, zany, and refreshing new take on Lewis Carroll’s beloved story brings a live band soundtrack - from classic rock to punk to ska – to a classic tale for kids and parents of all ages.

 for your safety